 If you are ready to join the increasing numbers of schools safeguarding pupils through use of the OSA Certificate of Online Safety, please use the following PayPal button to pay by card or complete the contact form below to request an invoice.

 The setup cost for each school is normally just £299 and this allows you to enter all pupils within your establishment for the current annual version of the OSA certificate.
 There are no hidden additional costs.
-We are only able to take on an additional twenty schools for the start of the 2018 academic year so please hurry to avoid disappointment.
+Please contact us if you are planning only provide access to our courses to a limited section of your school community as we may be able to arrange a price reduction.